angelromarco04/MyNotes/Programming/Databases/index.md

 # DATABASES

 > [!WARNING]
-> To write this notes PostgreSQL was used.
+> To write this notes PostgreSQL and PL/pgSQL were used.

 [HOME](/README.md)